AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson3.md

-## Lesson 3: Fire Event using Event SDK
+## Lesson 3: Fire an Event

 ### Fire Event
-Once you set up the app and register the event provider, now you can make user click like button as fire event by adding code to your project firefly app, this lesson will walk through the code in publish-event, test it on the UI with "Invoke" button and see the success response
+Once you set up the app and register the event provider, now you can make user click `invoke` button as fire event, this lesson will walk through the code in `publish-event` template, test it on the UI with "invoke" button and see the success response (in this lession using webhook)

 You can choose to use this template code at `/actions/publish-events/index.js` or create your own code.
 Within the newly created app, Firstly, set up `package.json` with the lists of dependencies, version, etc.